Ford just reported a massive loss on every electric vehicle it sold - KESQ

 The EV unit, which Ford calls Model e, sold 10,000 vehicles in the quarter, down 20% from the number it sold a year earlier.
 And its revenue plunged 84% to about $100 million, which Ford attributed mostly to price cuts for EVs across the industry.
 That resulted in the $1.3 billion loss before interest and taxes (EBIT), and the massive per-vehicle loss in the Model e unit.

+The losses go far beyond the cost of building and selling those 10,000 cars, according to Ford.
+Instead the losses include hundreds of millions being spent on research and development of the next generation of EVs for Ford.
+Those investments are years away from paying off.

+And that means this is not the end of the losses in the unit – Ford said it expects Model e will have EBIT losses of $5 billion for the full year.

-A price war among EVs for about a year and a half has made profitability very difficult said Ford CFO John Lawler.
+The company said it is its “intention” to be have EV pricing cover the actual costs of building each EV, rather than covering all the research and development costs, within the next 12 months.
+But a price war among EVs for about a year and a half has made even that measure of profitability very difficult said Ford CFO John Lawler.
 He said while Ford has removed about $5,000 in cost on each Mustang Mach-E, “revenue is dropping faster than we can take out the cost.”

 In 2023, Ford Model e reported a full-year EBIT loss of $4.7 billion on sales of 116,000 EVs, or an average of $40,525 per vehicle, just more than a third of the first quarter loss.